Ronnie Gilbert: Career

-Early music and activism

-The Weavers were an influential folk-singing group that was blacklisted in the early 1950s, during a period of widespread anti-communist hysteria, because of the group's left-wing sympathies.
-Following the Weavers' dissolution in 1953 due to the blacklist, she continued her activism on a personal level, traveling to Cuba in 1961 on a trip that brought her back to the United States on the same day that country banned travel to Cuba.
+The Weavers were an influential folk-singing group who were blacklisted in the early 1950s, during a period of widespread anti-communist hysteria, because of the group's left-wing sympathies.
+Following the Weavers' dissolution in 1953 due to the blacklist, she continued her activism on a personal level, traveling to Cuba in 1961 on a trip that brought her back to the United States on the very day that American travel to Cuba was banned.
 She also participated in the Parisian protests of 1968 after traveling to that country to work with British theatrical director Peter Brook.

-In 1968, she appeared on Broadway in a dramatic, non-musical role—the concentration camp survivor Mrs. Rosen—in the original production of Robert Shaw's play The Man in the Glass Booth.
+In the early 1960s, she initiated a second career as an actress in Off-Broadway theater.
+In 1966 she was cast in the satirical play America Hurrah.
+In 1968 she appeared in a dramatic, non-musical role—the concentration camp survivor Mrs. Rosen—in the original Broadway production of Robert Shaw's play The Man in the Glass Booth.
+That same year Gilbert started obtaining small acting roles in film and television, which she would do off and on for the next two decades.
+Among her credits were Isadora (1968), Camera Three (1971), Club Life (1986), Crossing Delancey (1988), and Running on Empty (1988).
+In the 1990 TV documentary miniseries The Civil War by Ken Burns, she provided a variety of voices in nine of the episodes.

-Gilbert moved to Berkeley in 1971, and began to learn and offer therapy.
+Gilbert moved to Berkeley in 1971, and began to learn and offer psychotherapy.
 The next year, she entered graduate school.
-By 1974, she had earned an MA in clinical psychology and worked as a therapist for a few years.
-Gilbert later said that at the time, she needed a change from her career on Broadway, her daughter was grown up and she "fell into" therapy, including Gestalt, Freudian and Jungian practices.
+By 1974, she had earned an MA in clinical psychology and worked as a therapist for several years.
+She later said that during this time she needed a change from her acting career.
+By then her daughter was grown up and Gilbert "fell into" therapy, including Gestalt, Freudian and Jungian practices.